katiewalkerfurniture/katiewalkerfurniture.github.io/_work/beambench.md

 ---
 _1370mm long x 500mm wide x 460mm high.
 (54” x 19&frac34;” x 18”)_

-Bench style seating available in ash or walnut with a natural wax/oil finish, stainless steel fittings and leather cover by Elvis & Kresse.
+Bench style seating available in ash or walnut with a natural wax/oil finish, stainless steel fittings and rescued leather cover by Elvis & Kresse.

 Price with leather cover as shown, leather available in three colourways - Black, Caramel or Shiraz.
 Other fabrics/leather covers also available subject to a variation in price.